Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: Instruction

 \section{Instruction}

-Large language models (LLMs) demonstrate strong reasoning and decision-making capabilities, making them promising for complex problem solving.
-However, many real-world tasks cannot be addressed by reasoning alone but require external tools, such as querying databases for up-to-date facts or invoking a code interpreter for computation \citep{patil2025advancing, huangscaling}.
-To bridge this gap, typical agent architectures augment an LLM with planning, memory, and tool-use modules, with the LLM serving as a central controller that coordinates these components.
+Large language models (LLMs) demonstrate strong reasoning and decision-making capabilities.
+However, many real-world tasks cannot be addressed by reasoning alone but require external tools, such as querying databases for up-to-date facts or invoking a code interpreter for computation \citep{patil2025advancing, huang2025scaling}.
+Accordingly, typical agent architectures augment an LLM with planning, memory, and tool-use modules, with the LLM as a central controller.
 While such systems perform well in single-turn settings with fully specified queries \citep{yuan2024easytool}, real applications are inherently multi-turn, where user intent is iteratively clarified, and intermediate tool calls change the environment.
 Decision quality therefore depends not only on the current prompt but also on the dialogue history and the sequence of prior tool invocations \citep{guan2025evaluating}.
-The multi-turn scenario introduces partial observability and delayed information, making early tool selection error-prone; effective agents must track and update state, reason under uncertainty, and adapt plans as new evidence arrives.
+The multi-turn scenario introduces partial observability, making early tool selection error-prone and requiring agents handle changing state induced by dialogue history and prior tool invocations, while adapting plans as new evidence arrives.